Information for Supervisor/Department

 The injured employee may see any medical provider as long as the provider accepts workers’ compensation.
 If the provider does not accept workers’ comp then the employee will be responsible for the bill unless it’s an emergency.
 An employee should refer the physician to RMI (713-500-8127), for Workers' Compensation verification and billing instructions.

 If an employee misses time the day of the injury the employee is paid in full by the department even if the employee misses time to see a doctor.
-When an injured employee misses any time other than the initial day of injury, a Request for Paid Leave (Form 23) should be completed and signed by the injured employee and the supervisor of said employee.
+When an injured employee misses any time other than the initial day of injury, an Employee Leave Election (Form 23) should be completed and signed by the injured employee and the supervisor of said employee.
 Starting with the next day missed, WCI will not pay for the first seven days.
 Form 23 must be submitted to determine if the employee has chosen to use sick leave, vacation or be docked for the first seven days.
 Even if the employee elects not to use paid leave in order to remain on the payroll this form must be completed and such an election should be noted on Form 23.
 Therefore, until the employee indicates on Form 23 that he/she wants to be paid sick/vacation time or the employee wants to be placed on workers' compensation pay, the employee will not be compensated.
 Every effort should be made to have Form 23 signed by the employee and the head of the department.
 If the employee is not able to sign the form then the employee should be contacted and the employee's decision documented on the form.
 It should be noted that it was approved by phone.
 The original should then be sent to RMI.
-The Request for Paid Leave (Form 23) must be submitted to UT System within 7 days from the date that missed time begins or the University is subject to receiving a fine from the Texas Workers' Compensation Commission (TWCC).
+The Employee Leave Election (Form 23) must be submitted to UT System within 7 days from the date that missed time begins or the University is subject to receiving a fine from the Texas Department of Insurance-Division of Workers’ Compensation.

-Once an employee is placed on WCI or misses time due to a work related injury, the department needs to contact Employee Relations about placing the employee on FMLA.
+Once an employee is placed on WCI or misses time due to a work related injury, the department needs to contact Employee Relations about placing the employee on FML.
 The needed forms can be obtained from Human Resources.
-It is the supervisor's responsibility to communicate with the department timekeeper and WCI to indicate that the employee has been placed on FMLA.
-A completed copy of the forms should be forwarded to WCI along with the dates that FMLA begins and ends.
-Once on FMLA the employee's state portion of the premium share will be paid by the component for 12 weeks, so when UT System figures the weekly workers' compensation check the premium share is not included.
+It is the supervisor's responsibility to communicate with the department timekeeper and WCI to indicate that the employee has been placed on FML.
+A completed copy of the forms should be forwarded to WCI along with the dates that FML begins and ends.
+Once on FML the employee's state portion of the premium share will be paid by the component for 12 weeks, so when UT System figures the weekly workers' compensation check the premium share is not included.
 The WCI check is based on 70% of the employee's average weekly wages (not exceeding the maximum rate for current year).
-Thus the employee's WCI check is lower than what it would be if FMLA were not taken.
-Once FLMA ends the employee no longer receives the premium share.
-It is the supervisor's responsibility to let the employee know that his/her benefits will end when the FMLA exhausts.
+Thus the employee's WCI check is lower than what it would be if FML were not taken.
+Once FML ends the employee no longer receives the premium share.
+It is the supervisor's responsibility to let the employee know that his/her benefits will end when the FML exhausts.
 The employee should be directed to Benefits to make arrangements concerning their benefits.

 An employee who sustains an on-the-job injury that prevents him/her from working may receive weekly compensation benefits equal to seventy percent (70%) of his average weekly wage, not to exceed the maximum weekly benefit for the current year.
 This weekly compensation benefit will begin to accrue after the first week, or after the paid leave designated for use on Form 23 is exhausted, if the latter period exceeds seven (7) days: